Sid Ryan: Tap Into Public Drinking Water

 "When we don't care what happens to our water treatment plants, the same thing can happen with water as what happened to health care in the United States," said Ryan, in Midland.

-Since the tour, Ontario saw full or partial bans in a number of communities.
-Niagara Falls voted to stop selling bottled water at city facilities, despite last-minute lobbying efforts from Nestle Waters Canada.

 "When a city with the international profile of Niagara Falls recognizes this, and recognizes its responsibility to improve access to public water supplies, the days of bottled water are numbered across Canada and around the world", said Barlow.

 With the first phase of the tour declared a huge success, CUPE Ontario added a Northern Ontario phase that spring.
 Unbottle it! planned to be in Sault Ste.
 Marie, Sudbury, Kenora, Thunder Bay and North Bay in April.